Yield Optimizer Stack Adapt

 You Can Choose From Several Car Options

 Just like travelers of old, you’ll have the chance to choose the kind of riding experience you want on the Texas State Railroad.
 For the most luxurious experience available, book your adventure in first class, the dome or presidential cars, or the caboose.
-All four include service by friendly attendees and a champagne toast upon boarding along with their own perks.
+All four include service by friendly attendants and a champagne toast upon boarding, along with their own perks.
 First class has an art-deco style with comfy loveseats, tabletop beverage service, and access to an open-air car.
-The upper level dome car has a panoramic view from any seat in the house and receives tabletop beverage service and access to an open-air car.
+The upper-level dome car has a panoramic view from any seat in the house and includes tabletop beverage service and access to an open-air car.
 The presidential and caboose cars go a step further, with intimate beverage and appetizer service, plenty of space to relax, and private viewing platforms.
-Once ventured into the nostalgic open-air car, you will feel the fresh air as you settle into the historic wooden bench seats.
+Once you venture into the nostalgic open-air car, you will feel the fresh air as you settle into the historic wooden bench seats.

 The Special Rides Offer Something for Everyone